Learnhall-WOS/world-of-shows/BETA.md

 - Images: Image showcasing a theater or performance venue.

 #### Rent out Venue:
-- Description: Rent out and give details about your venue.
+- Description: Rent out your venue.
 - Action: Clicking the card directs users to the Venues app (Rent venue page).
 - Images: Image representing a venue available for rental.